-When Malcolm Smith walks into his Seattle digs, two footballs sit on a table near the door: the one he intercepted to seal the NFC Championship Game and the one he returned 69 yards for a pick-six in Super Bowl XLVIII.
+When Malcolm Smith walks into his Seattle digs, two footballs sit on a table near the door: the one he intercepted to seal the NFC title game and the one he returned 69 yards for a pick-six in the Super Bowl.

-The latter was a big reason the Seattle Seahawks linebacker was named Super Bowl MVP, which sent him on a postgame whirlwind.
+The latter was a big reason Smith was named Super Bowl MVP, which sent him on a post-Super Bowl whirlwind.

-Monday morning after the Super Bowl — following an expansive party at the team hotel with Seahawks owner Paul Allen playing guitar — Smith was showing off his MVP hardware next to coach Pete Carroll, who sat with the Vince Lombardi Trophy.
+Monday morning after the Super Bowl -- following an expansive party at the team hotel with owner Paul Allen playing guitar -- Smith was next to head coach Pete Carroll holding trophies.
+Smith showed off his MVP hardware, Carroll sat with the Lombardi Trophy.

-They’ve known each other since Smith was in fifth grade, before Carroll coached him at USC and then with the Seahawks.
+They’ve known each other since Smith was in fifth grade, before Carroll coached him at USC, then the Seahawks.